This hearty soup is a savory combination of tender beef chunks, carrots, potatoes, and celery that is ready to eat in less than an hour!

 Tips for thickening your beef stew

 To thicken your stew: Without flour, you can use the food processor to finely chop walnuts and add it to the soup (they are a natural thickening agent, like tomatoes).
-With flour, combine 3 Tbsp flour with 2 cups cold water and whisk until smooth then whisk into your stew until well combined.
+With flour, combine 3 tablespoon flour with 2 cups cold water and whisk until smooth then whisk into your stew until well combined.
 Stir frequently on saute for 2-3 minutes until thickened.
-Similarly, you can add 1 Tbsp cornstarch to a half cup of cold water, whisk until you have a smooth slurry and then whisk into the stew.
+Similarly, you can add 1 tablespoon cornstarch to a half cup of cold water, whisk until you have a smooth slurry and then whisk into the stew.

 The usual beef stew is made up of beef, broth, onion, garlic, celery, carrots, potatoes, and seasoning (bay leaves, thyme, salt, pepper) but it can be adjusted to your family's preferences.
 Just a few additional beef stew vegetable ideas are included below: